cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 end;
 ```

 Function parameters may be input or output (as usual).
 A remote function is never inlined and can be declared neither `inline` nor `noinline`.
 Varags and `ref` parameters aren't supported.
-Remote function cannot be overloaded, although it is possible to overload a remote function with non-remote ones.
+Remote functions cannot be overloaded, although it is possible to overload a remote function with non-remote ones.
 Remote functions must not be called from the module which declares them, meaning they also can't be recursive.
 It is possible to call a recursive function from within a remote function, though.

 All remote functions are active entry points for the compiler and thus are always included in the compiled code.